DETAILED ACTION

 “Determining, for each of the two or more regions, a cognitive workload of the user while the user is viewing the respective region;” A physician may determine a cognitive workload of the user based on eye tracking data obtained through observation.

-“Determining, based at least on the correlating and the cognitive workload of the user, a metric representative of an amount of the cognitive state change induced by the system in the user, and determining, whether to assign the user to additional training based in part on the metric representative of the amount of the cognitive state change despite of the task results.”
-A physician may diagnosis a patient with additional training based on the analyzed data.
+“Determining, based at least on the correlating and the cognitive workload of the user, a metric representative of an amount of the cognitive state change for the respective two or more visual regions as induced by the system in the user, and determining, based on a relative amount of cognitive state change among the respective two or more visual regions, additional training representing feedback for one of the two or more visual regions for display to reduce the amount of the cognitive state change.”
+A physician may diagnosis a patient with additional training based on the analyzed data respective to two or more visual regions of the patient.

-“Adjusting the additional training based in part on a set of eye-tracking data, wherein the one or more eye tracker sensors comprises a calibration unit for calibrating the one or more eye tracker sensors to the user, and wherein calibration data captured by the calibration unit is associated with the user, capable of recalling the calibration data associated with the user when the user is performing the one or more tasks, wherein the calibrating the one or more eye tracker sensors including adjusting settings based on a baseline measurement associated with the user.”
+“Generating the additional training for interaction by the user or subsequent users of the system, the additional training including the feedback, wherein the one or more eye tracker sensors comprises a calibration unit for calibrating the one or more eye tracker sensors to the user, and wherein calibration data captured by the calibration unit is associated with the user, capable of recalling the calibration data associated with the user when the user is performing the one or more tasks, wherein the calibrating the one or more eye tracker sensors including adjusting settings based on a baseline measurement associated with the user.”
 A physician may manually adjust or give a different training protocol based on the analyzed data.
 The method of adjust includes calibration based on the user profile that can be manually collected by the physician.

 Step 2A (Prong 2): Does the claim recite additional elements that integrate the judicial